-|Why get into running?||Running helps to get rid of excessive adrenalin and other stress hormones, boosts your mood and keeps you fit|
+|Why get into running?||Running helps to get rid of excessive adrenalin and other stress hormones, boosts your mood and keeps you fit.|

 |Who is it for?||Everyone!
-Running is the perfect way to get active - it's free and you can do it right outside your door!|
+Running is the perfect way to get active - it's free and you can start right outside your door!|

 |Is there a cheap option?||Comfortable sports clothing and a suitable pair of trainers is all you need to get started.|

 |What if I want a proper workout?||Follow a training schedule to increase your pace and distance gradually.|

 |Can I take it to another level?||There are hundreds of running clubs up and down the country with professional coaches to guide you.|